ansalens/x86_asm/tasks/helloworld/notes.md

 sys     0m0.002s
 ```

-- Conclusion is simple, __assembly language is faster than C!__
+- __This assembly program is faster than C version of the same program!__
-- Or is it?
+- In reality speed comparison between the two is much more complicated.
+- It boils down to, code optimizations in both languages.